EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 #### David Blight

-- Burkean conservatism: Please stop the word order is set and not for men to tinker with.
+- Burkean conservatism: The world order is set and not for men to tinker with.
 - Traditionalist conservatism: The world is just the way it is and we shouldn't change it.
 - Can you read the Bible and her both arguments for and against slavery.
 - Slavery persistent because there was a massive economic incentive for Southern elite to continue slavery.
-It was so damn profittalbe
+It was so damn profitable.
 - Chutzpa: extreme self-confidence in Yiddish
 - Four major reform areas in American history
     * American revolution